Rapid Plug-in Defenders: Introduction

-It is found that trained neural network models are so vulnerable that they could not predict labels correctly when limited perturbations are added into the input examples (\citet{goodfellow2014explaining}; \citet{akhtar2018threat}; \citet{chakraborty2018adversarial}).
-Such a method is called an evasion-based adversarial attack.
-Facing this challenge, recent works (\citet{xu2023exploring}; \citet{wang2023better}; \citet{shi2021online}; \citet{wang2022guided}; \citet{nie2022diffusion}) pay attention to getting robust models by leveraging the knowledge of clean data or running adversarial training.
+It has been observed that trained neural network models exhibit vulnerability, failing to correctly predict labels when slight perturbations are added to the input examples \cite{goodfellow2014explaining,akhtar2018threat,chakraborty2018adversarial}.
+This method, known as an evasion-based adversarial attack, poses a significant challenge.
+Recent research works \cite{xu2023exploring,wang2023better,shi2021online,wang2022guided,nie2022diffusion} have focused on developing robust models by leveraging clean data knowledge or employing adversarial training techniques.

-Nowadays, deep neural networks are employed as fundamental services in various fields (\citet{liu2017survey}; \citet{eloundou2023gpts}).
-One kind of the hottest models is pre-trained transformer (\citet{vaswani2017attention}) models, such as GPT-2 (\citet{radford2019language}), BERT (\citet{devlin2018bert}), and VIT (\citet{dosovitskiy2020image}).
-After pre-training on related data, they perform well in generalization and could be quickly fine-tuned to downstream tasks.
+Presently, deep neural networks serve as fundamental components across various domains \cite{liu2017survey,eloundou2023gpts}.
+The most prominent models are pre-trained transformers, such as GPT-2 \cite{radford2019language}, BERT \cite{devlin2018bert}, and VIT \cite{dosovitskiy2020image}.
+Following pre-training on relevant data, they demonstrate strong generalization capabilities and can swiftly adapt to downstream tasks.

-When it comes to the defense for deployed service models, the condition would be harder.
-Facing an attack, the service model may be challenging to fine-tune since the methods, such as pruning (\citet{zhu2021vision}), are usually implemented before deployment to compress or speed up the service.
-Thus, it costs a large computational budget to retrain and redeploy a more robust model.
-In addition, it's likely that only a small number of examples are possibly available.
-Moreover, we have to defend as quickly as possible to avoid more losses instead of waiting for getting enough training adversarial examples.
-Besides, clean data or the abstract knowledge of clean data, such as other models trained on it, is likely to be inaccessible.
-Therefore, recent works could not work in this case.

-Under the mentioned difficulties and limitations, it is important to come up with a \textbf{Ra}pid \textbf{P}lug-\textbf{i}n \textbf{D}efender (\textbf{RaPiD}).
-As shown in Figure \ref{RaPiD}, to simulate the conditions mentioned above, the victim service model is fixed, little knowledge of clean data and few possibly imbalanced adversarial examples of one attack method are available for training.
-In this paper, by default, only one-shot imbalanced adversarial examples are available unless stated otherwise.
-The main differences between \textbf{RaPiD} and the recent methods are shown in Table \ref{work-comparison-table}.
+Defending deployed service models presents a more challenging scenario.
+These service models may face difficulties in fine-tuning when under attack, especially if methods like pruning \cite{zhu2021vision} were implemented before deployment to compress or accelerate the service.
+Retraining a more robust model incurs a considerable computational cost and time.
+Furthermore, swift defense becomes crucial to prevent further losses instead of waiting for adversarial training or redeploying the model.